sindhu-iiitg25/Real-Estate-Management-System/README.md

 Here is a video demo of the website.
 Before you watch it, give this a read for a better understanding.

-### USER CLASSES
+### USER CLASSES & their SCOPE
- - AGENT
+ - AGENT: can view their dashboard
- - USER (BUYER OR SELLER)
+ - USER (BUYER OR SELLER): view/add the property listings and connect with the agents
- - ESTATE OFFICE

-### USER CLASS SCOPE:
-- estate office can nagivate through a comprehensive report of the agents working for it and their respective sales along with the below listed operations.
+ - ESTATE OFFICE: can nagivate through a comprehensive report of the agents working for it and their respective sales along with the above operations.
-- while the agents can view their dashboard
-- and the general website avaiable for the users - buyers or sellers of realestate to view/add the property listings and connect with the agents.

 https://github.com/user-attachments/assets/f646cdea-1c51-464b-aee6-423b93d51835